nishanng/vite-portfolio/README.md

 # 🌟 Vite Portfolio

-Hi! 👋 This is a website that I am working on — thanks for dropping by! 🙏
-Please follow the steps below to check how it looks. 🚀
+Hi! 👋 Thanks for dropping by! __ This is my portfolio website I am working on in my free time __ Please follow the steps below to run it in your system.

 ---